 Trade secrets, however, should also be the subject of non-disclosure agreements to show a “reasonable effort” to maintain their secrecy.
 Other efforts can include limiting access to the information, training employees on the necessity of not sharing or revealing the information, and even keeping the secret information under lock and key.

 California law prohibits the “misappropriation” of trade secrets, as well as outright theft, bribery, inducement, or electronic espionage, among other illicit means to obtain a trade secret.

-Counsel for Your Business
+Get Experienced Legal Counsel for Your Business

 In any dispute involving non-compete agreements, non-solicitation agreements, or trade secrets, William B. Hanley will work with you to resolve the situation and achieve the best possible result, whether it involves negotiation or litigation.
 In practice since 1974, William B. Hanley has represented countless individuals as well as business enterprises of every size.